dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 In Figure 11-1, I represent the elements of my grammar as classes.

-237

-Chapter 11 ■ performing and representing tasks

 Figure 11-1.
 The Interpreter classes that make up the MarkLogic language

 As you can see, BooleanAndExpression and its siblings inherit from OperatorExpression.
 This is